Amniotic fluid and pregnancy: everything you need to know

 • Finally, from 34 SA onwards, the quantity of amniotic fluid decreases, reaching around 800 ml at term.

-However, this amount varies from pregnant woman to pregnant woman l.
+However, this quantity varies from one pregnant woman to another.
 It is generally between 250 ml and 2 liters for a normal pregnancy.

 Insufficient fluid: oligohydramnios

-Loligohydramnios refers to a lack of amniotic fluid.
+Oligohydramnios refers to an insufficiency of amniotic fluid.
 This is the most common anomaly, affecting between 0.4% and 4% of pregnancies.
 Pregnant women suffering from oligohydramnios have an amniotic fluid volume of less than 200 ml.
-This may be due to a cracked water sac, placental anomaly, maternal anomaly or fetal anomaly.
+Oligohydramnios can be caused by a fissure in the water sac, or by a placental, maternal or fetal anomaly.

-Loligohydramnios can occur at any stage of gestation and can lead to complications of varying severity, depending on the child's stage of development: pulmonary hypoplasia, musculoskeletal anomalies, etc. This is why it must be promptly treated and monitored by a doctor or gynecologist.
+Oligohydramnios can occur at any stage of gestation, and can lead to complications of varying severity, depending on the child's stage of development: pulmonary hypoplasia, musculoskeletal anomalies, and so on.
 For this reason, it must be promptly treated and monitored by a doctor or gynecologist.
-Treatment depends on the origin and severity of the condition.
+Treatment obviously depends on the cause and degree of severity.

-If you suffer from temporary oligohydramnios, you'll need to rest and probably be confined to bed.
-SIn the case of premature oligohydramnios occurring before the 5th month due torupture of the amniotic sac, the medical profession will be obliged to propose termination of the pregnancy.
+If you're suffering from temporary oligohydramnios, you'll need to rest and probably be confined to bed.
+If, on the other hand, the oligohydramnios is early and occurs before the 5th month, due torupture of the amniotic sac, the medical profession will be obliged to propose termination of the pregnancy.
 After the 5th month, however, antibiotic treatment may be prescribed.
 Finally, if the rupture occurs at the end of the pregnancy or shortly afterwards, delivery will be induced.

 Too much: hydramnios

-Lhydramnios or polyhydramnios refers to an excess of amniotic fluid in the uterine cavity (more than 2 liters).
-This anomaly has various causes: gestational diabetes, preeclampsia and infection in the mother-to-be, or anemia and congenital malformations in the fetus.
+Hydramnios or polyhydramnios refers to an excess of amniotic fluid in the uterine cavity (more than 2 liters).
+This anomaly has a variety of causes: gestational diabetes, preeclampsia and infection in the mother-to-be, or anemia and congenital malformations in the fetus.

 Two types of hydramnios have been identified by doctors:

-1. Lchronic hydramnios (which develops slowly towards the 3rd trimester of pregnancy and remains fairly controllable);
+1. Chronic hydramnios (which develops slowly around the 3rd trimester of pregnancy and remains fairly controllable);

-2. Lacute hydramnios (which appears suddenly in the 2nd trimester of pregnancy, causing a range of symptoms that are difficult to tolerate: contractions, uterine pain, breathing difficulties, etc.).
+2. Acute hydramnios (which appears abruptly as early as the 2nd trimester of pregnancy and leads to a variety of symptoms that are difficult to tolerate: contractions, uterine pain, respiratory discomfort, etc.).

-Like oligohydramnios, hydramnios carries a number of risks: premature delivery, rupture of the water sac, procidence of the cord, developmental abnormalities and more.
+Like oligohydramnios, it carries many risks: premature delivery, rupture of the water sac, procidence of the cord, developmental abnormalities, and so on.
 Hydramnios therefore requires rapid treatment, which varies from case to case.
 For example, medical treatment may be recommended to reduce the baby's urine output.
 Sometimes, punctures are also necessary to prevent premature birth.

 How can I control the amount of fluid in a pregnant woman's pouch?

-The amount of amniotic fluid in a pregnant woman can be checked by clinical examination or ultrasound.
-In the first case, the doctor or gynaecologist may suspect that the volume is too large or too small, if lthe mother-to-be 's uterus is too large or too small for the stage of pregnancy.
+The amount of amniotic fluid in a pregnant woman's pouch can be checked by clinical examination or ultrasound.
+In the first case, the doctor or gynaecologist may suspect that the volume is too large or too small, if the mother-to-be 's uterus is too large or too small for the stage of pregnancy.

-In the second case, the sonographer observes the distribution of fluid around the baby on the screen and measures the cisterns formed.
-An amniotic index is obtained, which determines whether the quantity is normal, too low or too high.
+In the second case, the sonographer observes on screen the distribution of the liquid around the baby and measures the cisterns thus formed.
+An amniotic index is then obtained to determine whether the quantity is normal, too low or too high.

 What is the usual color of amniotic fluid?

-The color of the amniotic fluid should be clear.
+The color of amniotic fluid should be clear.
 This means it is still sterile and free of bacteria.
-However, the fluid may have other hues.
+Amniotic fluid can, however, take on other hues.

 A greenish or cloudy appearance is generally due to the emission of meconium (the baby's first stool), revealing that the fetus is suffering.
-The medical profession can then induce ldelivery.
+The medical profession can then induce delivery.

-A red color often indicates the presence of a retroplacental hematoma, requiring an emergency cesarean section.
+A red color often indicates the presence of a retroplacental hematoma, requiring an emergency Caesarean section.

 What are the problems associated with fetal fluid?

-Problems related to amniotic fluid include infections of the fluid, membranes and placenta (intra-amniotic infection), as well as partial loss of fluid at l.
+Problems related to amniotic fluid include infections of the fluid, membranes and placenta (intra-amniotic infection), as well as partial loss of fluid as the pregnancy nears term.

 Fetal infection

-An intra-amniotic infection occurs when bacteria from the vagina enter the uterine cavity and contaminate the fluid, amniotic sac or placenta.
-These germs can seriously harm lthe child and cause severe complications for the mother.
+Intra-amniotic infection occurs when bacteria from the vagina enter the uterine cavity and contaminate the fluid, amniotic sac or placenta.
+These germs can cause serious harm to the child and severe complications for the mother.

-In some cases, the membranes making up the amniotic cavity partially rupture, and the fluid sdrips out continuously.
-This rupture of the amniotic sac most often occurs towards the end of pregnancy, but can occur well before term.
+In some cases, the membranes making up the amniotic cavity rupture in part, and the fluid drips out continuously.
+This is most often seen towards the end of pregnancy, but can occur well before term.

 Partial loss of amniotic fluid can increase the risk of fetal infection.
 So, if in doubt, go to the maternity hospital.
 If fissuring is confirmed, it will be treated according to the stage of pregnancy.
 Before 22 weeks' amenorrhea, the volume of the liquid will be measured, and antibiotics and an infectious work-up will be prescribed.
 Between 22 and 35 weeks' gestation, the pregnant woman will be hospitalized and cared for until delivery.

-Lamniocentesis is a medical examination that removes a small quantity of amniotic fluid (between 10 and 20 ml).
+Amniocentesis is a medical examination in which a small quantity of amniotic fluid (between 10 and 20 ml) is taken.
 It is performed by a doctor during an ultrasound scan.
 A very fine needle connected to a syringe is gently inserted into the womb of the mother-to-be.

-This test is used to detect chromosomal abnormalities (such as trisomy 21), toidentify genetic diseases (such as cystic fibrosis) and to diagnose parasitic (toxoplasmosis) or viral (cytomegalovirus) infections.
+The test is performed to detect chromosomal abnormalities (such as trisomy 21), toidentify genetic diseases (such as cystic fibrosis) and to diagnose parasitic (toxoplasmosis) or viral (cytomegalovirus) infections.

-Lamniocentesis is not compulsory, but is recommended for women over 38 or with a Down's syndrome child.
-It may also be prescribed when the prenatal blood test for trisomy 21 proves positive.
+Amniocentesis is not compulsory, but is recommended for women over 38 or with a Down's syndrome child.
+It may also be prescribed when the prenatal screening blood test for trisomy 21 proves positive.

 A relatively rare procedure,amnioscopy is performed at the end of pregnancy, when the term has passed.
 A lighted tube is inserted into the cervix to check the appearance and color of the fluid passing through the amniotic sac.

-The amniotic fluid s'evacuates from the uterine cavity at the moment of rupture of the water sac, also known as "water breaking".
-The two membranes (amnion and chorion) rupture, releasing this fluid.
+Amniotic fluid is evacuated from the uterine cavity at the moment of rupture of the water sac, also known as "water breaking".
+The two membranes (amnion and chorion) rupture, releasing the fluid.

-When it occurs around term, it indicates that the child is ready to be born and that delivery is imminent.
+When it occurs around term, it indicates that the baby is ready to be born and that delivery is imminent.
 Labour usually begins a few hours later.

-If the amniotic sac ruptures prematurely (before 22 weeks of amenorrhea), the pregnant woman is placed under close surveillance in hospital and receives numerous tests and treatments to delay delivery as long as possible.
+If the amniotic sac ruptures prematurely (before 22 weeks of amenorrhea), the pregnant woman is placed under close surveillance in hospital, where she undergoes a number of tests and treatments to delay delivery as long as possible.

-Lhe test to assess the amount of amniotic fluid is performed during an ultrasound scan.
-The pregnant woman lies on her back, and the doctor places the probe on her abdomen to calculate the volume of fluid that will appear in black on the screen.
-The Phelan method (using the amniotic index) or the Chamberlain method (measuring the large vertical cistern) are used.
+The amniotic fluid test is performed during an ultrasound scan.
+The pregnant woman lies on her back, and the doctor places the probe on her belly to calculate the volume of fluid, which will appear in black on the screen.
+He will use either the Phelan method (using the amniotic index) or the Chamberlain method (measuring the large vertical cistern).

 Can the baby swallow amniotic fluid?

-Yes, and it's perfectly normal!
+Yes, and this is completely normal!
 From the 4th month of gestation, the baby even swallows large quantities to irrigate its pulmonary system and keep its kidneys working.
 Some of the amniotic fluid ingested is filtered, then transformed into urine.

-Does drinking lots of water help increase fluid intake?
+Does drinking lots of water increase fluid intake?

 Does a pregnant woman's food pass into the amniotic fluid?

-Yes, the nutrients in a pregnant woman's diet pass through the membranes and give the amniotic fluid its taste and smell.
+Yes, the nutrients from a pregnant woman's food pass through the membranes, giving the amniotic fluid its taste and smell.
 Your baby will absorb the flavors of the foods you eat during pregnancy.

 More articles